 Shoppers are more likely to buy from shops where they receive great service.
 Provide customers with the option to contact you by email, phone or chat.
 Keep your customers happy by replying quickly to any questions and feedback.
 Make sure to respond favorably to your customers if any problems arise, even if you feel that the issue wasn’t your fault.
 When on social media, be sure to reply to any comments or inquiries.

 Throughout the buyer’s journey, follow up with your customers to ensure that they’re enjoying their purchase.
 Sending out thank you emails or asking about their shopping experience shows customers your dedication to providing excellent service.
 Your best marketing efforts will come from happy, satisfied customers that recommend your products to their friends through word-of-mouth marketing tactics.

-Keep your accounting book accurate from the beginning to not regret at the end of the month.
-You certainly do not want to check all the Etsy sales manually and find out about a small mistake in your balance sheet that was made a few weeks before.
+Keep your accounting books accurate from the very beginning if you don’t want to be full of regrets at the end of the month.
+You certainly won’t be happy to check all the Etsy sales manually and find out about a small mistake in your balance sheet that was made a few weeks before.

 In that case, Synder may become your lifesaver.
-This software will automatically synchronize payment history and provide you with a detailed report, so it will definitely be a win-win.
+This software will automatically synchronize payment history and provide you with a detailed report, so it’ll definitely be a win-win.

 Synder will take care of all your Etsy sales, so you don’t have to spend sleepless nights trying to find out which payment you’ve lost and why the financial statement’s numbers do not add up.

 You may find more extremely helpful information on accounting basics for your small business.